Music of El Salvador

-Modern Salvadoran indigenous music is inspired by Ambient music, soundscape, Ambient Synthesizer, and Space music, while Salvadoran Roman Catholic music is influenced by Monastery Chorus Latin Choir Gregorian Chant Music.
-This music includes religious songs (mostly Roman Catholic) used to celebrate Christmas and other holidays, especially feast days of the saints with Tubular bells Chimes.
-Satirical and rural lyrical themes are common and played with Xylophone.
+Modern Salvadoran indigenous music is inspired by ambient music, soundscape, ambient synthesizer, and space music, while Salvadoran Roman Catholic music is influenced by monastery chorus Latin choir Gregorian chant music.
+This music includes religious songs (mostly Roman Catholic) used to celebrate Christmas and other holidays, especially feast days of the saints with tubular bell chimes.
+Satirical and rural lyrical themes are common and played with xylophone.

-Popular styles in modern El Salvador include Salvadoran Cumbia, Rock and Native Mesoamerican Indigenous music which historically have had a long and large significance and impact to modern El Salvador music styles.
+Popular styles in modern El Salvador include Salvadoran cumbia, rock and native Mesoamerican Indigenous music which historically have had a long and large significance and impact to modern El Salvador music styles.

 Folk music

-Musical repertoire consists of Xuc, danza, pasillo, marcha and canciones.
+Musical repertoire consists of xuc, danza, pasillo, marcha and canciones.
 The Xylophone is a representative folk music instrument.
-Some of the most well known songs are (El Carbonero) and (El Torito Pinto).
+Some of the most well known songs are "El Carbonero" and "El Torito Pinto".

 Marimba is one of the traditional folk music styles performed in El Salvador and was first introduced by African slaves.
 Two versions, of the percussion instrument that has intonations like a piano, the marimba de arco, which was played with a bow, and the marimba criolla were introduced.
 A coup d’état in 1932 resulted in the massacre of around 30,000 people and destruction of both the indigenous population and the original marimba de arco.
 The modern version of the instrument is a three octave marimba de arco and the music is always instrumental.
 The heyday of marimba in El Salvador was from the 1920s to 1930s when musicians played internationally, but because the instrument could be adapted to other styles, it remained popular until rock came on the scene in the late 1950s and early 1960s.
 In 1990, a revival of the indigenous music began.

 Marimba Centroamericana was one of the marimba bands popular in El Salvador and abroad.
 The first radio station in El Salvador, which was government-owned, played waltz, foxtrot, rancheras, sones, and songos, along with tangos.
 El Salvadoran musicians created their own versions of these styles.
 Another early marimba band was Marimba Atlacatl, founded by Francisco Antonio Beltran in 1917.
 He toured the world in the 1930s, and in 1935, won an award, presented by the Prince of Wales and his fiancée Wallis Simpson, at the Palm Beach Casino on the Azul Coast of France.